oliviergimenez/lynx-id/paper/paper.md

 ---
-title: 'whalestrike: An R package for simulating ship strikes on whales'
+title: 'lynx-id: An R package for simulating ship strikes on whales'
 tags:
   - R
   - oceanography